top of page

 • Natural wear and tear over time

-Cracks may be small and painless, or they may cause sharp discomfort, especially when chewing or with temperature changes.
+Cracks can be small and painless, or they may cause sharp discomfort, especially when chewing or with temperature changes.

 Cracked tooth